What REALLY Is Continuous Improvement in Aviation SMS?

 - Effective aviation safety culture;

-- SMS compliance (which happens through SMS implementation); and
+- SMS compliance (which happens through SMS implementation and effective oversight); and

-Now, “progression” of safety performance is an extremely important word.
+Now, “progression of safety performance" is an extremely important phrase.
 Continuous improvement is a daunting – and sometimes demoralizing – thought because of the nagging question:

 - How can the SMS improve forever?

 - To which, the obvious reply is that it’s impossible.